ProfJake/Assignment2/README.md

 has updated the "dependencies" member for us.
 You can go in and change the version number to 0.1.3 if you'd like

-8) Last, go update the driver to use the new version
+8) Lastly, go into the ActivityTracker folder and run: npm install "Path_to_your_tracker_folder"

+check to make sure it all works by running: node activityTracker.js